 However, if you’re an olive oil lover like me and are seeking something a little more unique with more depth of flavor, then this brownie recipe is for you.

-Plus, as a mom with a hectic schedule and refined taste, I prefer homemade over boxed brownies, but don’t want all the hassle.
-So, this simple recipe that requires just one bowl, 8 ingredients, and 30 minutes to make is a win for me!
+Plus, as a mom with a hectic schedule who loves a sweet treat, I prefer homemade over boxed brownies, but don’t want all the hassle.
+This simple recipe that requires just one bowl, 8 ingredients, and 30 minutes to make is a win for me!

 Pro tip: For a barely-there olive oil taste, use mild olive oil.
 If you really want to taste the complex flavors of the olive oil, use a bold olive oil.

-Line Your Pan with Parchment Paper for Easy Removal
+I Always Line My Pan with Parchment Paper for Easy Removal

 The first step to making these fudgy brownies is preheating the oven to 350°F and prepping your baking pan.